SOS-CER/SOS-CER.github.io/_projects/labs/08-lab/08-lab-test.md

 ## System Testing and Debugging
 [Download a copy of the black box tests for `PackScheduler` Lab 08](https://docs.google.com/a/ncsu.edu/document/d/1R20kNgCttV88U8MvpYrc9CvdGR78Bew3pIWS49YAtMA/edit?usp=sharing).
-Note that the tests haven't changed since lab 6.
+There are some updates to the tests to take into account the new enrollment cap, but there are no additional provided black box tests for the new functionality.
+You'll want to ensure that you system test your system to ensure that the new enrollment and drop functionality work correctly!
 Save the black box test plan file in the `project_docs` folder.

 Do the following: